ironArray/Caterva2/README.md

 cat2sub &  # subscriber
 ```

+(To stop them later on, bring each one to the foreground with `fg` and press Ctrl+C.)

 ### The command line client

 Now that the services are running, we can use the `cat2cli` client to talk